 What to do if arrested for Domestic Abuse in Wisconsin

 A domestic dispute can easily become a criminal matter.
 If you have been arrested, know your rights, remain silent, and request an attorney.
-At Grieve Law, our criminal defense lawyers have years of experience assisting individuals accused of domestic violence and other offenses.
+At Grieve Law, our criminal defense lawyers have years of experience assisting individuals accused of domestic violence and other offenses, including drunk driving charges.
 We are also passionately committed to protecting your right to bear arms under the Second Amendment.
 Call us today for a free consultation and let us help you preserve your freedom!